We spoke to the scientific adviser on the new BBC series, previously shown on Alibi, starring Molly Windsor and Martin Compston

 It took some convincing to get a scientific adviser on board

-Traces is the first TV show professor Niamh Nic Daéid has consulted on… and hopefully it’s not the last!
+Traces is the first TV show professor Niamh Nic Daéid has consulted on

 “I wasn’t immediately sold on it, but I got involved because I completely trusted that Val and Amelia would push for having real science in the show.
 The research centre has a very strong relationship with Val.
 We help her with the forensic science in her books and she’s always been very focused on getting the science right, rather than sensationalising it.”